Kilimanjaro01/CV/README.md

 ### Visual Design

-The visual design is based on minimalism and balance.
-The color palette uses neutral tones such as white, light gray, and black, combined with a single accent color (a soft blue) to highlight interactive elements like buttons and links.
-This ensures clarity and avoids visual overload.
-The typography combines a modern sans-serif font for headings and a clean serif font for body text, reinforcing readability and visual hierarchy.

-Generous spacing and alignment were carefully applied to maintain a sense of order and sophistication.
-The layout adapts seamlessly to different screen sizes, ensuring the same quality experience on mobile and desktop devices.
-Visual consistency was prioritized through the use of recurring shapes, grid systems, and consistent margins.
-Overall, the design conveys professionalism, simplicity, and attention to detail—qualities that reflect the user’s identity as a creative professional.
+The visual design follows a **modern and minimalistic** aesthetic, using a **two-column layout** with a dark sidebar and a light content area to create visual contrast.

+Key design decisions include:

+- **Color Palette:**
+  - Dark navy (`#1e2a38`) for the sidebar background to convey professionalism and contrast with white text.
+  - Accent blue (`#4fc3f7`) used for highlights and section dividers, bringing energy and coherence.
+  - Light grey (`#f4f6f8`) as the main background color for readability and visual balance.
+- **Typography:**
+  - A clean sans-serif font (`"Segoe UI", Roboto, Helvetica, Arial`) for clarity and modernity.
+- **Layout and Spacing:**
+  - Generous padding and spacing between sections to enhance readability.
+  - Rounded profile photo and subtle section dividers to maintain a friendly but professional appearance.
+- **Responsiveness:**
+  - The layout adapts to tablets and mobile devices by stacking the sidebar on top.
+  - All text remains legible across devices thanks to relative font sizes and flexible containers.

+The design emphasizes **clarity, balance, and hierarchy**, ensuring recruiters can quickly find the most relevant information.

 ---